Preparation

 On these pages you will find an overview of the asylum procedures in Greece, Italy and Germany:

-- Information on the asylum procedure in Greece: Mobile Info Team: Asylum in Greece (EN)
+- Information on the asylum procedure in Greece: Short overview of the asylum procedure Greece (EN), Refugee.info: Apply for Asylum in Greece (EN)

-- Information about the asylum procedure in Italy: Info Migrants: Asylum Procedure in Italy (EN)
+- Information about the asylum procedure in Italy: Short overview of the asylum procedure Italy (EN), Refugee.info: Applying for Asylum (EN)

 - Information on the asylum procedure in Germany: Bundeszentrale für politische Bildung - Asylverfahren in Deutschland (DE)